Gageperrin/it-notes/it-topics/cism.md

 * Performance measures for the CSIRT
 * Reporting and contact forms

-Procedures provide the detailed, tactical information for teh CSIRT to respond to an incident.
+Procedures provide the detailed, tactical information for the CSIRT to respond to an incident.

 CSIRTs should develop playbooks that describe the specific procedures they will follow in the event of a specific type of cybersecurity incident.